korvahannu/arch-installation-guide/Readme.md

 #### 3. Partition disk
 - Check the device name you want to install Arch Linux to with **fdisk -l**
 - Partition your device with **fdisk _(device name)_**
-- Use partition scheme below
+- Use partition scheme below and write down which partition is which (e.g. /dev/sda2 for swap)
 > Atleast 260 MiB of EFI system partition
 > More than 512 MB of linux swap
 >Rest of the system as linux file system
->*I recommend writing partition names down, such as /dev/sda1 for efi, /dev/sda2 for swap and /dev/sda3 for linux filesystem*

 #### 4. Format partitions
 - EFI partition with **mkfs.fat -F 32 _(EFI partition)_**